ncmiller/lets_make_a_synth/part3_ui/README.md

 The label widget is great, but it's kind of boring.
 The user doesn't interact with it, so it's just kind of drawn to the screen each frame, and that's it.

-The rest of our widgets are going to require interactivity, so I wanted to explain the basic principles of how that is going to work.
+Many of our widgets are going to require interactivity, so I wanted to explain the basic principles of how that works.

 Overall, when `UI::Draw` gets called each frame, we will draw the entire UI, and each element will determine how to draw itself based on whether it is "preactive", or "active", or neither:

+* Preactive: The widget is about to be interacted with (e.g. user is hovering their mouse over the widget, but has not yet clicked it).
 * Active: The widget is currently be interacted with by the user (e.g. user clicked on the widget).
-* Preactive: The widget is about to be interacted with (e.g. user is hovering their mouse over the widget, but has not yet clicked it).

 The definition of what it means to be "active" or "preactive" will be the responsibility of each widget.
 For instance, a button widget would be